amalachukwu/Chained-Multi-output/README.md

 Chained Multi-Output Implementation
 The chained approach combines labels at different levels and trains models to predict these combined labels.
 The ChainedData class handles creating and managing combined labels, while the ChainedModel class manages the training and evaluation process.
 Evaluation
-Accuracy is calculated hierarchically, meaning that if a prediction for an earlier type is incorrect, predictions for subsequent types are considered incorrect as well.
+Accuracy is calculated hierarchically, meaning that if a prediction for an earlier type is incorrect, predictions for subsequent types are also considered incorrect.
 This reflects the real-world dependency between different label types.

 # Authors
 Dhruva Deswal